karamellpelle/nvim-skeletty/README.md

 telescope.load_extension( "skeletty " )
 ```

 This extension has an interface similar to the commands.
+For example, to apply a LaTeX specific skeleton: `:Telescope skeletty apply =latex`